Officials: Valet shot outside Boston hospital in serious condition, man who pulled ‘what appeared to be firearm’ killed by police

 Boston police officers and Brigham and Women’s security personnel responding to a report of a man with a gun in the area of 60 Fenwood Road around 9:30 a.m. opened fire on a suspect who pulled out what appeared to be a weapon before he fled the scene in a vehicle, according to police.

 Later, investigators found a 49-year-old man who worked as a valet at the hospital suffering from a gunshot wound.
-He is currently in critical condition.
+He is currently in stable but critical condition.

-The suspect, whose name has not been released, crashed after hitting multiple vehicles near the Brookline/Newton line, where he was shot and killed by police near the intersection of Hammond Street and Route 9.
+The suspect, later identified as 41-year-old Juston Root of Mattapan, crashed after hitting multiple vehicles near the Brookline/Newton line, where he was shot and killed by police near the intersection of Hammond Street and Route 9.

+Route 9 was temporarily closed as officers gathered evidence in their investigation.
+It reopened just before 6 p.m.

 Justin Heitmann, who was waiting for an appointment in the hospital, said he pulled out his phone and recorded a video that showed several Boston police officers gathered around a limping man who climbed into a car and sped off.